ministryofjustice/hmpps-manage-users/README.md

 ### Starting feature tests node instance

 A separate node instance needs to be started for the feature tests.
-This will run on port 3008 and won't conflict with any of the api services, e.g. prison-api or oauth.
+This will run on port 3008 and won't conflict with any of the api services, e.g. hmpps-manage-users-api or hmpps-auth.

 ```npm run start-feature:dev```